Export all data to MaxCompute

 Endpoint

 The endpoint of the Tablestore instance.
-Use the VPC address.
+We recommend that you use the VPC Address.

 AccessKey ID

-The AccessKey ID and AccessKey secret of the Alibaba Cloud account or RAM user.
+The AccessKey ID and AccessKey Secret of your Alibaba Cloud account or RAM user.

 AccessKey Secret